StigNygaard/xIFr/README.md

 [FxIF](https://code.google.com/archive/p/fxif/), [JHead](http://www.sentex.net/~mwandel/jhead/) and more.
 Without their work, xIFr wouldn't be.

-Also thanks to @crimx, and his ["Get All Images in DOM" coding-post](https://blog.crimx.com/2017/03/09/get-all-images-in-dom-including-background-en/) which was great help implementing background-image support for the Deep Search feature.
+Also thanks to [crimx](https://github.com/crimx), and his ["Get All Images in DOM" coding-post](https://blog.crimx.com/2017/03/09/get-all-images-in-dom-including-background-en/) which was great help implementing background-image support for the Deep Search feature.

 Finally, to help make xIFr cross-browser compatible, [browser-polyfill.js](https://github.com/StigNygaard/xIFr/tree/master/lib/mozilla) from
 Mozilla's [webextension-polyfill project](https://github.com/mozilla/webextension-polyfill) is used.